 - How it’s expressed: Typically as “Engine : Output” (e.g. 2.40 : 1 in 1st gear).

-- Role: Determines how many times the engine must turn to spin the gearbox output once—short ratios (high numbers) give strong launch; tall ratios (numbers greater than 1) enable overdrive cruising.
+- Role: Determines how many times the engine must turn to spin the gearbox output.
+Short ratios (high numbers) give a strong launch; tall ratios (numbers greater than 1) enable overdrive cruising.

 - What it is: The ratio set by the front and rear sprockets (or belt/pulley) that connects the gearbox output to the rear wheel.